rackerlabs/rackspace-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

 ---
 permalink: common-windows-issues-key-management-server-activation/
-audit_date:
+audit_date: `2017-12-03`
 title: 'Common Windows Issues: Key Management Server Activation'
 type: article
 created_date: '2011-08-15'
 created_by: Rackspace Support
-last_modified_date: '2015-12-31'
+last_modified_date: '2017-12-03'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-**Problem**:  Periodic activation requests to the KMS are rejected and the operating system is seen as unlicensed.
+**Problem**:  Periodic activation requests to the KMS are rejected and the operating system shows as unlicensed.

 **Cause**: Windows cannot locate the Key Management Server (KMS) after changing the time zone of the Cloud Server.
-Now your Cloud Server's system clock does not sync with the KMS.
+As a result, your Cloud Server's system clock does not sync with the KMS.

-**Resolution**: You will need to resynch your Cloud Server with the KMS
+**Resolution**: You need to resynch your Cloud Server with the KMS
 server:

-1. Log in to your Cloud Server as Administrator (Start, All Programs, Accessories, right-click Command Prompt and select Run as Administrator).
+1. Log in to your Cloud Server as Administrator (Start, All Programs, Accessories, right-click **Command Prompt** and select **Run as Administrator**).

-2. Choose the data center in the following table that corresponds to the location of your server and run the applicable command from the command prompt.
+2. Choose the data center in the following table that corresponds to the location of your server, and run the applicable command from the command prompt.

    | Data Center      | Command                                            |